chocochiyoko/zebrafish/README.md

 The first step I am taking is writing a foreground background segmentation algorithm.
-I am basing my algorithm off of the codebook algorithm found in this paper: http://mhs.uks.ac.id/referensi%20kuliah/contoh%20jurnal/jurnal%202.pdf I have made some modifications
+I am basing my algorithm off of the codebook algorithm found in this paper: http://mhs.uks.ac.id/referensi%20kuliah/contoh%20jurnal/jurnal%202.pdf I have made some modifications and above is an example of the results compared to a Matlab built in function.